snowplow/snowplowanalytics.com/_posts/2019-07-03-snowplow-android-tracker-1.2.0-released/index.md

 <h2 id="customizable-emitter-timeout">2.
 Customizable Emitter timeout</h2>

-Emitter timeout now can be customized thanks to the contribution by [@antonkazakov][antonkazakov]!
+The emitter timeout now can be customized thanks to the contribution by [@antonkazakov][antonkazakov]!

 {% highlight java %}
 Emitter e2 = new Emitter